11 Jan The Dangers of Hackers: How to Protect Your Security Cameras

 The virtual private network is one of the best defense against a singular hacker you can get.
 It operates as a tunnel of sorts that connects you to a remote server which connects to the internet.

 By accessing the net through this private server you create a buffer for yourself from the internet at large.
 Most networks are hacked because people don’t protect their access point.

 When you log onto the internet directly, there’s a through-line which can be traced back to your computer and your local network.

-Firewalls are extra layers of security that use a series of configured rules to control the flow of incoming and outgoing traffic to and from the internet.
+You can use firewalls as extra layers of security.
+They use a series of configured rules to control the flow of incoming and outgoing traffic to and from the internet.

 Firewalls are built as watchtowers that scan whatever information may be coming in or out to make sure there is nothing malicious in it.
-Imagine a filtration system, firewalls operate much the same way.
+Imagine a firewall as a filtration system.
 The filter takes the flow of water and makes sure all the debris and bacteria are stopped from getting through at a certain point.

-Firewalls do this by enforcing a set of rules designed to root out hackers.
-Over the years firewalls have had to become more and more complex in order to keep up with the variety of ways hackers have devised to sneak through.
+So firewalls do this by enforcing a set of rules designed to root out hackers.
+Over the years, firewalls have had to become more and more complex in order to keep up with the variety of ways hackers have devised to sneak through.

 You can place firewalls on any local network you choose.
-However, it is wise to leave the configuring and installation of a firewall to a network security expert.
+However, it;s wise to leave the configuring and installation of a firewall to a network security expert.

 Invest In The Right Equipment

 You likely invested a great deal of time and energy in choosing the perfect security camera system to fit your needs.
 You should invest an equal amount of time in finding the right equipment to complement your new security system.